Office Hours: Thursdays, 13–16h, New Arts Bld., Rm. 239

 Secondary: Dr. Ryan Beasley

 Olivier Lewis was born in the United States of British parents.
 He holds a M.Sc. in Social Research Methods from the University of Sussex, an M.A. in Interdisciplinary European Studies from the College of Europe, an M.Litt. in International Political Theory from the University of St Andrews, and a B.A. in International Relations, French and Journalism from Lehigh University.
 From 2015 to 2016, Olivier was a Visiting Researcher at Georgetown University.
 He also spent a semester studying the politics of the Middle East at the American University in Cairo.
-Olivier’s professional experience includes internships with The United States Mission to NATO and Transparency International in Brussels, and with the Jacques Delors Institute and the Institute of International and Strategic Relations (IRIS) in Paris.
+Olivier’s professional experience includes internships in Brussels with The United States Mission to NATO and Transparency International, and in Paris with the Jacques Delors Institute and the Institute of International and Strategic Relations (IRIS).
 For a while, he was also a scuba instructor.

 Lewis, Olivier.
 “Conceptualizing Non-State Counterterrorism”.
 In The Palgrave Handbook on Civil Society and the Global Security, edited by Samuel Mullins, Emeka Njoku, Scott Nicholas Romaniuk, and Mutuma Ruteere.
 London: Palgrave Macmillan, forthcoming.